Executive Management Committee Members 2024/2025

 Committee Member

-Dalitso Banda is a co-founder of SAALI, establishing the society in November 2020 in the midst of the Covid pandemic.
+Dalitso Banda and Kaday Conteh are the co-founders of SAALI, establishing the society in July 2020 amid the Covid pandemic.

-Dalitso a leading Commercial Litigation & Dispute Resolution lawyer and has acted for a broad range of clients including publicly listed companies and proprietary companies involved in industrial sectors such as Mining and Resources, Engineering and Construction, Investments, Information Technology, Professional Services, Property, Agriculture and Transport.
+Dalitso is a Principal of Bennett and a leading Commercial Litigation & Dispute Resolution lawyer.
+He has acted for a broad range of clients including publicly listed companies and proprietary companies involved in industrial sectors such as Mining and Resources, Engineering and Construction, Investments, Information Technology, Professional Services, Property, Agriculture and Transport.

 Dalitso is listed by Doyle’s Guide in the Leading Commercial Litigation & Dispute Resolution Lawyers – Western Australia, 2019, 2022, 2023 and 2024.

-Dalitso a leading Commercial Litigation & Dispute Resolution lawyer and has acted for a broad range of clients including publicly listed companies and proprietary companies involved in industrial sectors such as Mining and Resources, Engineering and Construction, Investments, Information Technology, Professional Services, Property, Agriculture and Transport.
+Dalitso is a Principal of Bennett and a leading Commercial Litigation & Dispute Resolution lawyer.
+He has acted for a broad range of clients including publicly listed companies and proprietary companies involved in industrial sectors such as Mining and Resources, Engineering and Construction, Investments, Information Technology, Professional Services, Property, Agriculture and Transport.

 Dalitso is listed by Doyle’s Guide in the Leading Commercial Litigation & Dispute Resolution Lawyers – Western Australia, 2019, 2022, 2023 and 2024.